 The founders of retail brand Les Lunes manage a global operation across the Bay Area, Paris, and Shanghai with Dropbox Paper.

-The team will take a dress from concept to mannequin in Paper, using real-time feedback capabilities to bring conversations around these designs to life.
-This allows stylists in the US and designers in Paris to easily share customer feedback to the entire team, “Our design process begins with our customers,” Lecat says.
+Les Lunes relies on Paper for all aspects of their business, including product development, marketing, and operations.
+Their team will take a dress from concept to mannequin in Paper, using commenting to bring conversations around these designs to life.
+This allows stylists in the US and designers in Paris to easily pass along customer feedback to everyone on the team.
+“Our design process begins with our customers,” Lecat says.
 “They constantly give us great ideas on fit, style, colors, and materials.
 And we do that all in Paper.”

-Les Lunes also runs all its business operations through Paper.
+Les Lunes also runs all of its business operations through Paper.
 As they’re setting up new stores across the US, the team uses the task list feature to stay on top of deadlines while they select signage, install shelving, customize furniture, and book travel.
+“Our operations manager is in San Francisco, [co-founder] Melanie is based in Paris, and I’ve been focused on opening our Chicago store,” Lecat says.
+“But we feel much closer when we’re communicating well.”

 Paper has even influenced the culture and lingo of working at Les Lunes.
 “We’re even more eager to share things now,” says Lecat.
 “We’re constantly saying, ‘put it on Paper.’”